iffy/iffy.github.com/_drafts/book.md

 ---

 Joking aside, I'm not sure if it's a terrific story or just so-so.
-Some people, I'm sure, will hate the book (because, spoiler alert: if you've ever seen a child with a balloon, you know how it ends).
+I'm sure some people will hate the book (because, spoiler alert: <span class="spoiler" tabindex="0">if you've ever seen a child with a balloon, you know how it ends</span>).

 But since I had so much fun making it, I don't really care if it's great :) The illustrations are at least good enough that you can recognize the objects they attempt to depict.
 For instance, when I finished this bird picture, I exclaimed out loud, "Hey!
 It looks like a bird!
 Woah!"
 Yes, I'm *that* good.